Western Belorussia: The Soviet–German War 1941–1945

-The terms of the Molotov–Ribbentrop Pact signed earlier in Moscow were soon broken, when the German Army entered the Soviet occupation zone on June 22, 1941.
+The terms of the Molotov–Ribbentrop Pact signed earlier in Moscow were soon broken, when the German Army entered the Soviet occupation zone on 22 June 1941.
 After Operation Barbarossa, most of Western Belorussia became part of the German Reichskommissariat Ostland (RKO), as the so-called Generalbezirk Weißruthenien (General Region of White Ruthenia).
 Many ethnic Belarusians supported Nazi Germany.
 By the end of 1942, sworn Germanophile Ivan Yermachenka formed the pro-Nazi BNS organization with 30,000 members.
 The Belarusian Auxiliary Police was formed.
 Known to the Germans as the Schutzmannschaft, the ethnic Belarusian police played an indispensable role in the Holocaust in Belarus, notably during the second wave of the ghetto liquidations, starting in February–March 1942.

 In 1945, the Big Three, Great Britain, the United States and the Soviet Union, established new borders for Poland.
 Most of Western Belarus remained part of the BSSR after the end of World War II in Europe; only the region around Białystok (Belostok) was to be returned to Poland.
 The Polish population was soon forcibly resettled west.
 The Western Belorussia, in its entirety, was incorporated into the BSSR.

 It was initially planned to move the capital of the BSSR to Vilna.
 However, the same year Joseph Stalin ordered that the city and surrounding region be transferred to Lithuania, which some months later was annexed by the Soviet Union and became a new Soviet Republic.
 Minsk, therefore, remained the capital of the enlarged BSSR.
-The borders of the BSSR were again altered somewhat after the war (notably the area around the city of Białystok (Belastok Voblast) was returned to Poland).
+The borders of the BSSR were again altered somewhat after the war (notably the area around the city of Białystok (Belastok Region) was returned to Poland).
 Still, in general, they coincide with the borders of the modern Republic of Belarus.